-Being a mama myself, I know and understand all to well the highs and lows, challenges, and triumphs that come with the territory of motherhood.
-Which is why I created my lifestyle brand, Myrtle&Flossie, to assist mamas on the continued journey of motherhood, addressing and speaking to the 4th trimester lifestyle through fashion, products, and information.
+Being a mama myself, I know and understand all too well the highs and lows, challenges, and triumphs that come with the territory of motherhood.
+This is why I created my lifestyle brand, Myrtle&Flossie, to assist mamas on the continued journey of motherhood, addressing and speaking to the 4th-trimester lifestyle through fashion, products, and information.

 Keep in mind that it takes 9-10 months for your body to get to where it is creating a baby, so be patient while it finds its way back and it may settle in a different spot than where it started.
 Some doctors estimate it takes 6-10 weeks just for your uterus to get back to pre-pregnancy size, let alone the rest of your bits and pieces.